mdrizwanalam/string-calc/README.md

 # string-calc
-This is a string calculator assignment given by incubyte.
+This is a string calculator assignment given by incubyte by using TDD.